Stop Selling Features. Start Selling Value: The Easiest Way to Make Customers Care

 Wooing your customer is like a dance - a strange dance that involves talking about their problems, and highlighting your solution, but then pulling back just enough to tease them to want to know before unleashing your sales pitch.

-One of the biggest mistakes I see brands make in their messaging is not understanding the difference between their product's features, benefit and customer value and when to showcase them.
+One of the biggest mistakes I see brands make in their messaging is not understanding the difference between their product's features, benefits, and customer value, and when to showcase them.

-Traditionally companies would pitch their brand and stake their marketing around their features.
-"We have 35 years of this, 12 awards of that, and 5 large global offices full of experts." and while yes, this all sounds lovely - in today's Me Me Me market your customer will push your company to the back of the line.
+Traditionally, companies would pitch their brand and stake their marketing on their features.
+"We have 35 years of this, 12 awards of that, and 5 large global offices full of experts."
+And while yes, this all sounds lovely, in today's Me Me Me market, your customer will push your company to the back of the line.

-Talking about your "how" rather than the "why" is the quickest way to lose your buyer at the beginning of their buyer's journey.
-And going on and on about your benefits at the end of their buyer's journey will confuse your customer and lose valuable trust.
+Selling your "how" rather than the "why" is the quickest way to lose your buyer at the beginning of their buyer's journey.
+While going on and on about your benefits at the end of their buyer's journey will confuse your customer and lose valuable trust.

-What's the difference between your features, benefits, and customer value?
-Features are the attributes of your product or service these are often your ingredients, technical specifications, and methods of manufacturing.
+What's the difference between your selling features, benefits, and customer value?
+Features are the attributes of your product or service; these are often your ingredients, technical specifications, and methods of manufacturing.

 So in the case of the dog's bed: